tgreiser/octorail/README.md

      /  - create a radar sweep test pattern
      *  - create the fadecandy "dot" example pattern

+### History
+In the LEDesic project we had the need to create a video map for controling a geodesic dome installation with 5 fadecandy drivers controlling a total of 2250 pixels.
+After making a prototype and beginning work on the full size installation we relized that managing LED geometry configurations inside the processing file itself is not ideal when flexibility is desired.
+The LEDesic dome will be launching a kickstarter soon (in 2015).
+If you use octorail, please consider donating!

 ### Credits

 Developed by Tim Greiser as part of the LEDesic project.
 Thanks to my partner Amanda for help and inspiration.